Find Accredited RN Programs in Rhode Island

 If you achieve satisfactory scores on the NCLEX, you will be eligible to apply for an RN license from the Rhode Island Department of Health's Licensing Division.

-Top Rated RN Schools in Rhode Island
+Nursing Schools that Offer RN Programs in Rhode Island

 There are several fine schools in or near Rhode Island that can train you for a career as an RN.
 Some of the best schools include: